arthurWeyna/hybrid_scan/README.md

 1. Read alignment with bwa-mem2 will produce an extension of the form `.bwa + fastq_ext` where fastq_ext is the extension of the fastq file(s) that was aligned.
 This is so one can align any type of reads (e.g. filtered or not).
 For instance, in the example above, bwa was used to aligned filtered reads (mysample\_*.fastp.fastq.gz) to UCE sequences stored in `mysample.fastp.megahit.phyluce.fasta`.
 2. The contamination filter step adds its main parameter (see Contamination filter section) to its output's extension.
 This is to allow the user to easily run contamination filters with different values and compare.

-## Gathering scan results

-For a given sample, the scan results should have the form `mysample.some.clever.extension.divestim.txt`.
-If you want to gather results for many samples analyzed in the same way just require `alluce.some.clever.extension.divestim.gathered.txt` (for UCEs) or `allbusco.some.clever.extension.divestim.gathered.txt`(for busco)

 ## Input files